leventebajak/Sudoku-Generator/README.md

 ## Description

-This is a sudoku solver and generator written in Kotlin, that uses Donald Knuth's [Algorithm X](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) to solve the puzzles.
+This is a sudoku solver and generator package written in Kotlin, that uses Donald Knuth's [Algorithm X](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X) to solve the puzzles.
 The algorithm is implemented using [Dancing Links](https://en.wikipedia.org/wiki/Dancing_Links).